-What is Spin Technique in Table Tennis?
+What is the Spin Technique in Table Tennis?

 Types of Spin in Table Tennis